choam2426/letsbuildacompiler-kor/TUTORIAL.md

 ## Part 6: Boolean Expressions

-TODO: note bug in Factor -- should be bool_expression (BNF is correct)
+TODO: note bug in Factor -- should be bool_expression (BNF is correct) Mention my skip_white, not doing Fin.

-Talk about how testing is done, var decls etc.
+Talk about how testing is done, var decls etc, including tmp0